c4v4/LKH-SP/README.md

         $ git submodule update --init --recursive
 ## Run
 The executable can be found in they respective directories (CVRP and CVRPTW).
-The argument are compatible with the respective DIMACS controllers.
+The arguments are compatible with the respective DIMACS controllers.

         $ CVRP/cvrp <instance-file-path> <rounded> <time-limit> [<param-file>]
         $ CVRPTW/cvrptw <instance-file-path> <time-limit> [<param-file>]